ohdongha/ohdongha.github.io/random.md

 - Eventually, can there be an ortholog pair/group inference that does not require 'primary' gene models, or even benefit from isoforms?

+- What currently available ortholog group inference tools are "scalable," i.e. do not require running entire process again when a new genome added and the new addition does not change the existing ortholog grouping?

 ___
 ### 2022 Feb.